Daily Archives: April 30, 2026

 Alliteration (al-lit’-er-a’-tion): Repetition of the same letter or sound within nearby words.
 Most often, repeated initial consonants.
 Taken to an extreme alliteration becomes the stylistic vice of paroemion where nearly every word in a sentence begins with the same consonant.

 Carl was a Cretin.
 Somewhere he had learned the Liar’s Paradox: All cretans are liars.
 As a Cretin claiming all Cretans are liars, was he telling the truth?
 Who knows.
 He wasn’t from Crete, he was just a Cretin.
 He was stupid and offensive.
 He had earned the Cretin title, testing everybody’s patience with his obnoxious character.
 He would swear at toddlers, kick puppies, and steal Social Security checks from elderly peoples’ mailboxes.
 Somehow, he managed to evade arrest and gloated when he cashed the checks at the bank.
 People would look at him with their mouths hanging open, but they didn’t do anything.
 Carl’s father was Mayor and had an iron grip on Tinker Town, named after the Tinkers from England who settled it in the late 17th century, making them among the first colonists of what would eventually become West Virginia.
 Most of then made and repaired tin cups and thimbles.
 They were known for donating tin cups to beggars.
 Their thimbles were revered.
-They had a cushioned lining, enabling sweatshop seamstresses to sew for 12-15 hours per day without discomfort.
+They had a cushioned lining made of mole fur, enabling sweatshop seamstresses to sew for 12-15 hours per day without discomfort.
 A the time, the thimble cushion was seen as a benevolent innovation that was sponsored by the church.

-Anyway, Carl Cretin continued his criminal capers, waving his stolen checks each month when he took them to the bank.
+Anyway, Carl Cretin continued his criminal capers, flaunting his stolen checks each month when he took them to the bank.
 It seemed that his father was Mayor for life—covering Carl’s ass out of a sense of family loyalty.
 However, trouble was brewing on the horizon.

 Tinker’s Social Security recipients had formed a “society” to combat Carl’s criminal ways.
 They all rented Post Office boxes at the Post Office.
 As a government facility, it was under the jurisdiction of the federal government—if Cretin tried to steal checks from the Post Office, he would be subject to arrest and a 25 year jail sentence.